 A good rug can pack a serious design punch, bringing a pop of color, pattern, and personality to your little one’s space.
-If your nursery is sporting hardwood floors, a big, comfy rug is a decorating must.
+If your nursery design includes hardwood floors, a big, comfy rug is a decorating must.
 But what if your baby’s bedroom already has wall-to-wall carpeting?
-Does it make sense to throw an area rug on the carpet?
+Does it make sense to throw an area rug on top of a carpet?

 Rugs can also have important design purposes.
 For instance, you might use a rug to set off a certain area of the room, especially if you are sharing a room with your baby or if your nursery doubles as a guest room.
 Renting your home?
 If you’re limited on your decorating options, a colorful nursery rug can go a long way toward brightening your space.

 Still, despite the benefits, many people feel like putting a rug over a carpet is a no-no. Not a fan of the layered look?
 There’s nothing wrong with a clean expanse of carpet either.
 Give the rug a pass, and sink the money you save into statement-making window treatments or a beautifully upholstered nursery chair.

 If you do choose to layer a rug on top of your carpet, pay close attention to texture, and try to mix things up.
 If you have Berber or a tight-weave, low-pile carpet, opt for something luxurious in the rug department.
 If your carpet is on the shaggy side, choose a low-pile mat.
 A rich layering of textiles can really add to a space, creating a sense of warmth and extravagance.